 Original Christmas Alliteration Poem by Nana

 Santa’s Sleigh is a Christmas alliteration poem to be read on Christmas night before you tuck in your children or grandchildren.
 Santa’s Sleigh, one of my Christmas alliteration poems, may help settle them down because it reminds the children that Santa won’t stop and land his sleigh if he hears the slightest sound!
+Another fun, Christmas poem that your children will enjoy your reading to them is, The Christmas Elf Meets The Christmas Mouse.

 Christmas Alliteration Poem, Santa’s Sleigh